noheton/shepard/infrastructure/README.md

 > LogManager error of type OPEN_FAILURE: Failed to set log file

 To keep the backend docker image secure and clean we can keep relying on the same user and make sure to [set the right directory permissions](#4-create-necessary-directories).

+### Permission issue for TimescaleDB

+The following error indicates that the mounted volume requires different access permission to be able to store data in the hosting system.

+> initdb: error: could not change permissions of directory "/var/lib/postgres/data": Operation not permitted

+To solve it make sure to [set the right directory permissions](#4-create-necessary-directories).